MaiaWilliams/MaiaWilliams.github.io/index.md

 - [Computing place](Documents/20180511_MaiaWilliams_UWA_LACH4505_Essay_ComputingPlace.pdf).

 #### Master of Science in Geospatial Technologies, Universidade Nova de Lisboa and Westfälische Wilhelms-Universität Münster, 2011
-My dissertation research was about the categories of landforms people identify and why the categories vary between landscapes.
+My dissertation research was about the categories of landforms people identify and if/why the categories vary between landscapes.
 I was studying in Portugal and Germany, and did my dissertation research in Portugal.
 I published my research in the Journal of Spatial Information Science (JOSIS).
 - [Contribution towards understanding the categorisation of landforms](https://run.unl.pt/handle/10362/5614) dissertation.
 - [The influence of landscape variation on landform categorization](https://josis.org/index.php/josis/article/view/30) JOSIS article.